adielcristo/symfony-doc-pt-br/security.rst

         security:
             # ...
             firewalls:
+                # the order in which firewalls are defined is very important, as the
+                # request will be handled by the first firewall whose pattern matches
                 dev:
                     pattern: ^/(_(profiler|wdt)|css|images|js)/
                     security: false
+                # a firewall with no pattern should be defined last because it will match all requests
                 main:
                     lazy: true
                     # provider that you set earlier inside providers